Infrequently Noted

 Note: Developers building SPAs or islands of client-side interactivity are spoilt for choice.
 This blog won't recommend a specific tool, but Svelte, Lit, FAST, Solid, Qwik, Marko, HTMX, Vue, Stencil, and a dozen other contemporary frameworks are worthy of your attention.

-Despite their lower initial costs, teams investing in any of them will require strict controls on client-side payloads and complexity as JavaScript remains at least 3x more expensive than equivalent HTML and CSS, byte-for-byte.
+Despite their lower initial costs, teams investing in any of them will still require strict controls on client-side payloads and complexity, as JavaScript remains at least 3x more expensive than equivalent HTML and CSS, byte-for-byte.

 In almost every case, the constraints on tech stack decisions have materially shifted since they were last examined, or the realities of a site's user base are vastly different than product managers and tech leads expect.
 Gathering data on these factors allows for first-pass cuts about stack choices, winnowing quickly to a smaller set of options to run bakeoffs for.[4]